September 20, 2018

 "But that story completely changed," Sontchi said.
 "You can go on YouTube and see a gorilla right now."

 Now, museum staff like to think dioramas are pieces of history, paused in time.
-They capture something distinct that you can't even see in a zoo, or sometimes even in their wild habitats today — an animal thriving in its intended environment; a codependent, thriving ecosystem.
+They capture something distinct that you can't even see in a zoo, or sometimes even in the animals' native habitats today — a species thriving in its intended environment; a codependent, thriving ecosystem.

 "They've become these time capsules and historic records and now they're amazing pieces of artwork," Dante said.